How to Make a Strawberry Gimlet or Strawberry Limeade

 - If you use lemon juice, add soda water to the cocktail, and serve it over ice, you’d have a strawberry Tom Collins.

-- If you like the flavors of strawberry and basil together, add a handful of basil to the sauce pan to make a strawberry basil simple syrup.
+- If you like the flavors of strawberry and basil together, muddle some basil leaves in your shaker for a strawberry basil gimlet.

 No, go ahead and shake to whatever song you like.
 But there a few things you shouldn’t do.